stratdev3/SimpleW/documentation/simplew/docs/guide/performances.md

 });
 ```

+## Performance killers

+At the opposite, some things will reduce the performances.

-The more middleware you have, the more it will take time to traverse the full pipeline.
-Be careful on what you are doing with the middleware.
+- Middleware : each request/response will take time to traverse the full pipeline.
+Middleware are an essential feature of any webserver but you have to be extra careful on what you are doing with the middleware.
+- Console.WriteLine() : DO NOT use it in production !!
+- Trying to parse data in the HttpRequest on your own : use the [`HttpRequest`](../reference/httprequest.md) properties and methods.
+If something is missing, open a new issue.